-Nothing beats being able to travel the world and get paid to write about it.
+Nothing beats being able to get paid to travel the world.
 Yet breaking into to this highly desired and highly saturated field can seem impossible if you do not have a well thought out game plan.
 And then when you find jobs, it can be more difficult than expected to get ongoing ones that pay well and make your hard work worthwhile.

 While being a general travel writer can be fun as you get to write, and learn, about a lot of exciting places, the fact is your best work will come from writing about places or areas of the travel industry you know well.
 And employers are more likely to hire and keep you as an expert guide that has a specific focus.
 The key is to discover your own niche within this niche.